-Of course, even if you're only competing against yourself and not involved in any type of formal running events, running with proper from is necessary in order to avoid any related injuries to your back or lower extremities.
-Getting regular adjustments from Dr. Don Lathrop can help you on a preventative level so you aren't sidelined with a sprain or strain that could have been avoided.
+Of course, even if you're only competing against yourself and not involved in any type of formal running events, running with proper form is necessary in order to avoid any related injuries to your back or lower extremities.
+Getting regular adjustments from Capitol Chiropractic & Family Wellness Center can help you on a preventative level so you aren't sidelined with a sprain or strain that could have been avoided.

 Whether you're new to running or have been doing it for ages, chiropractic can help boost your performance and protect you from injuries.
 Either way, you win.

 Let us help keep you moving.
 Give Capitol Chiropractic & Family Wellness Center a call today at (360) 352-2488 for information about appointments in Olympia, WA.